kwgch/cline/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on the state management refactoring for the Cline VSCode extension, as well as improving documentation.
+The current focus is on the state management refactoring documentation for the Cline VSCode extension, as well as improving overall documentation.
 This includes:

-1. **State Management Refactoring**
+1. **State Management Refactoring Documentation**
    - Designing a more robust state management architecture
    - Creating comprehensive documentation for the new architecture
    - Planning the implementation phases
-   - Preparing for the actual implementation
+   - Preparing for the future implementation

 2. **Documentation Improvements**
    - Creating comprehensive build documentation in English and Japanese